 Our operations at Dolores involve heap leaching and this method of mineral processing may be employed in the future at other mines and projects.
 Heap leaching often employs sodium cyanide, a hazardous material, to leach metal-bearing ore and then collect the resulting metal-bearing solution.
 There is an inherent risk of unintended discharge of hazardous materials in the operation of leach pads.
 Should sodium cyanide escape from a leach pad and collection infrastructure or otherwise be detected in the downstream surface and ground water points, we could become subject to liability for remediation costs, which could be significant and may not be insured against.
 In addition, metal production could be delayed or halted to prevent further discharges and to allow for remediation.
-Such delays or cessations in production could be long-term or, in some cases, permanent and any interference with production could result in a significant reduction in, or loss of, cash flow and value for us.
+Such delays or cessations in production could be long-term or, in some cases, permanent, and any interference with production could result in a significant reduction in, or loss of, cash flow and value for us.
 While appropriate steps may be taken to prevent discharges of sodium cyanide and other hazardous materials into the ground water, surface water, and the downstream environment, there is inherent risk in the operation of leach pads and there can be no assurance that a release of hazardous materials would not occur.

-We operate seven tailings storage facilities in total at all our mines except Dolores.
+We operate six tailings storage facilities, have one closed tailings facility at the Alamo Dorado mine, and operate a water dam at Dolores.
 In 2013 and 2014 we conducted detailed internal safety reviews of all seven tailings storage facilities.
 Those reviews, completed in August and September 2014, found that the storage facilities design, construction, operation and monitoring at all of our tailings storage facilities are generally in line with the Canadian Dam Safety Guidelines and best practice.
 Additionally, an independent safety review for the Huaron tailings storage facilities was commissioned to Newfields consultants of Denver, Colorado.
-The review concurred with the previously completed internal review.
-Design of all of our tailings storage facilities includes detailed consideration of stability under static and dynamic (pseudostatic) seismic conditions to ensure exceedance of relevant safety factors.
+Newfields also conducted an independent review of the tailings facility at San Vicente mine in 2017.
+The reviews concurred with the previously completed internal reviews.
+Design of all of our tailings and water storage facilities includes detailed consideration of stability under static and dynamic (pseudostatic) seismic conditions to ensure exceedance of relevant safety factors.
 While we believe that appropriate steps have been taken to prevent safety incidents, there are inherent risks involved with tailings facilities, including among other things, seismic activity, particularly in seismically active regions such as Peru, and the ability of field investigations completed prior to construction to detect weak foundation materials.
 There can be no assurance that a dam or other tailings facility safety incident will not occur and such an incident could have a material adverse effect on our operations and profitability.